-The Coombs Creek Trail is allegedly haunted by the spirit of a little girl named Mary.
-According to local lore, Mary was out riding her bike when she died.
-People say she was struck by a train, others say she drown, and some claim she simply vanished without a trace.
-Either way, her spirit has haunted the area ever since her death.
-Many have claimed to have not only seen her in person, but to have captured photographic evidence of her and another unknown, seemingly menacing entity hanging around her.
+The Coombs Creek Trail is allegedly haunted by the spirit of a little girl.
+According to local lore, the girl was out riding her bike when she died.
+Many believe that she drowned in a nearby body of water.
+Her spirit has haunted the area ever since her death.

 The haunting of White Rock Lake is legendary due to the infamous Lady Of The Lake.
-No one knows who this alleged drowning victim is for sure, but she can be seen soaking wet in vintage formal-wear, hitchhiking along-side the road.
-Just like any good old fashioned hitchhiking ghost legend, she disappears in the backseat of the car before arriving at her destination.
+No one knows who this alleged drowning victim is for sure, but she can be seen soaking wet in vintage clothes, hitchhiking along the road.
 The only evidence that she was ever really there at all is a wet spot on the seat.

 The identity of her spirit could be any of the numerous accidental deaths and suicides that have occurred at White Rock over the years.
 There have been dozens of drownings where the bodies were never recovered.
-In 1927, 19-year-old Hallie Gaston died in a boating accident near Big Thicket and in 1934, a small plane crashed into the lake and all the passengers died.
-The summer of 1941, 27-year-old John Ira Howard (world record holder for underwater swimming) died while stunting for friends.
+In 1927, 19-year-old Hallie Gaston died in a boating accident near Big Thicket, and in 1934, a small plane crashed into the lake and all the passengers died.
+The summer of 1941, 27-year-old John Ira Howard, a world record holder for underwater swimming, died while stunting for friends.

-There is also a house near Flag Pole Hill, over on Blackbird Lane with a creepy history and a haunting of its own.
-Apparently, it all began with the home’s builder when he committed suicide as they were wrapping up the project.
-He hung himself off the balcony.
+There is a house near Flag Pole Hill, over on Blackbird Lane, with a creepy history and a haunting of its own.
+Apparently, it all began with the home’s builder when he took his life as he was wrapping up the project.

-Later, a lawyer named Jeffrey Licker was charged with hiring two guys to help him murder Koby Sandosky (30) and Lesia Kahl (22), a former playboy model and waitress.
-The victims were lured to the house with drugs and then bludgeoned to death in the bedroom of his home on Blackbird lane.
+Later, a lawyer named Jeffrey Licker was charged with hiring two men to help him murder Koby Sandosky and Lesia Kahl, a former Playboy model and server.
+The victims were lured to the house and then beaten to death in the home on Blackbird Lane.